catnys/SQL-writeups/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Hello! 💫**  This is your delightful gateway to the captivating universe of SQL and PL/SQL programming languages.
+**Hey folks! 💫**  This is your delightful gateway to the captivating universe of SQL and PL/SQL programming languages.
 Whether you're a complete beginner or a seasoned developer, you're about to embark on a magical journey filled with examples and resources that will help you sparkle in the world of database programming.

 ## SQL: The Charming Spell of Data